Toe injury can’t stop Rodgers as Packers defeat Rams 36-28

 The Rams outscored Green Bay 11-0 in the fourth quarter, but their comeback attempt ended when Adrian Amos recovered an onside kick with 17 seconds left.

 Green Bay (9-3) has never lost consecutive games within the same season during Matt LaFleur’s three-year coaching tenure.
-The Packers head into their off week with a 3 ½-game lead over Minnesota (5-6) in the NFC Central.
+The Packers head into their off week with a 3 1/2-game lead over Minnesota (5-6) in the NFC North.

 ”We’ve just got to keep stacking wins and ride this momentum,” Packers defensive tackle Kenny Clark said.

-Note: This story has been corrected to show that the Packers are in the NFC North, not NFC Central.